-The gross number of international post-secondary students transitioning to permanent residency has increased, if somewhat inconsistently, seeing significant gains in 2016 and 2017.
-2018 has matched 2017’s strong result with 9.4 per cent of foreign students choose to stay in Nova Scotia post-graduation, up from the baseline of 5.1 per cent (2012).
-There has also been a significant increase in the number of students studying in Nova Scotia.
-However, the rate of increase in retention has exceeded the number of new students studying in Nova Scotia.
-Therefore, at the current pace we are on track to reach the 'stretch' target of a 10 per cent retention rate.
+The gross number of international post-secondary students transitioning to permanent residency has been increasing since 2015 with significant gains in 2016 and 2017.
+2018 has matched 2017’s strong result with 9.4 per cent of foreign students choosing to stay in Nova Scotia post-graduation.
+This represents a historic high for the province.
+There has been a significant increase in the number of international students studying in Nova Scotia but the rate of increase in retention has exceeded the growth of the international student body.
+Therefore, at the current pace we are on track to reach the 'stretch' target of a 10 per cent retention rate by 2024.

 What this means

 A growing number of potential economic migrants are being attracted to study at Nova Scotia’s post-secondary institutions.
 More of them are also choosing to stay and build a life here.
 This is an opportunity to help combat the province’s demographic and economic challenges.
-As the number of enrolments rise, retention efforts can expand to accommodate the larger volume of potential economic migrants.
+As the number of enrollments rise, retention efforts can expand to accommodate the larger volume of potential economic migrants.